Peer Review Orientation - Periodicals (Journals and Newsletters)

 - Provide the date that the ERB accepted all the articles in the issue for publication.
 This date is the product's peer review start date.

-- File the Course and Offering Registration Form and all required self-study materials a minimum of 15 days before the start date of the self-study.
+- File the course and all required self-study materials a minimum of 15 days before the start date of the journal self-study.

 What is included in the word count?

 When calculating the word count to determine the CEU amount, it is appropriate to include: